EricGomesGregory/DnD-Wulfgar/Wulfgar/Adventures/Campaigns/SecondGroup/4-LochSgaathanQuests.md

 \page

+## Canebri Quest
+After causing a disaster in the city's docks the city has increased the number of guards in the streets.
+The party has a rest day, after the previous events, but this rest comes to an end quickly after...

 ### Rest Day
 After the previous events the next day is a small resting point allowing the party to buy and sell items.